tsloughter/grpcbox/README.md

 Currently `grpcbox` and the plugin are a bit picky and the `gpb` options will always include `[use_packages, maps, {i, "."}, {o, "src"}]`.

-Assuming the `priv/protos` directory of your application has the `route_guide.proto` found in this repo, `priv/protos/route_guide.proto`, the output from running the plugin will be:
+Assuming the `protos` directory of your application has the `route_guide.proto` found in this repo, `protos/route_guide.proto`, the output from running the plugin will be:

 ```shell
 $ rebar3 grpc gen